 The COVID-19 pandemic has presented challenges for students, families, and employees of the District.
+However, the District and the community have joined together to adjust to changing circumstances and educate the students of our community while protecting the health and safety of all.
 When students and staff transition back into school after several months of remote learning, new routines will need to be established, nurtured and maintained.
 Students, who have been through a stressful time being separated from their friends and teachers, will need additional time to connect with each other and become acclimated to school.
 Additional orientation activities will take place, especially for students in grades Preschool, K, 4, 5 and 9, who are entering new schools.
 Educators will allow students additional movement breaks and mask breaks (outside and socially distanced) if needed, and will strive to make time in school enjoyable and engaging.